-Easter Baskets for toddlers and babies don’t need to be complicated – but they can be fun!
-Here are some of the best Easter basket ideas for babies and toddlers that are inexpensive and useful.
+Easter Baskets for Infants don’t need to be complicated – but they can be fun!
+Here are some of the best inexpensive and useful Easter Basket Ideas for Toddlers and Babies.

 Holidays are so much fun, especially when you have children.
 My favorite childhood memories involve holidays, and the simple, yet significant, things my parents did to make them special.

 Last year, Easter was the first major holiday we got to spend with Jack.
 Granted, he was only a month old, so I’m sure he was just kind of confused about what we were doing, but it was still fun.
 Since he was so small, we obviously couldn’t give him chocolate or other sweet treats, so we filled his basket with just a few useful items that we had to buy anyways.
 We did buy chocolate and hide them in eggs, but we ate those!

 This year, I think Jack might enjoy Easter a little bit more, even though he still can’t quite understand why we celebrate Easter.

 I still think he’s too young to get sweets in his basket (and he can’t have them anyway) so I’ve tried to brainstorm some easy and inexpensive ideas for things we can put in his Easter basket.

 Obviously, Easter isn’t just about egg hunts and Easter baskets, but I still think it’s fun to do.
 Here are some of the ideas I have come up with for what to fill a baby or toddler’s Easter basket.

 Most of these can be purchased on Amazon, but if you want some even more inexpensive ideas, be sure to check out this post about Dollar Tree Easter Basket stuffers.

 This post was originally posted in 2013; updated in 2020.